Dreamheart/cugbGateway/README.md

 cugbGateway
 ===========

+==What is this?==
-#A android app for connect/disconnect your cugb network.
+A android app for connect/disconnect your cugb network.